manell0/MileStone-2-emoji-memory/README.md

 - The simplicity and small scale of the website is an important aspect to achieve an interest in bookmarking the return page.

-- If you like patience game you will like this Emoji Memory Game
+- If you like single-game you will like this Emoji Memory Game

-- This is the second of four Milestone projects that the developer must complete during his Full Stack web development program at The Code Institute.
+- This is the second of four Milestone projects that the developer must complete during his Full-Stack web development program at The Code Institute.

 - The most important requirements were to build an interactive front-end site.
 The site should respond to the users' actions, allowing users to actively engage with data, alter the way the site displays the information to achieve their preferred goals. [**HTML5**](https://en.wikipedia.org/wiki/HTML5) and [**CSS3**](https://en.wikipedia.org/wiki/CSS) and [**JavaScript**](https://en.wikipedia.org/wiki/javascript).